Lightstreamer/Lightstreamer-kafka-connector/README.md

 ###### `GSSAPI`

-In the case of `GSSAPI`, the following parameters will be part of the authentication configuration:
+In the case of `GSSAPI` authentication mechanism, the following parameters will be part of the authentication configuration:

 - `authentication.gssapi.key.tab.enable`

   _Optional_.
 Enable the use of a keytab.
+Can be one of the following:
+  - `true`
+  - `false`

   Default value: `false`.

 - `authentication.gssapi.key.tab.path`

-  _Mandatory if_ [key tab](#authenticationgssapikeytabenable) is enabled_.
+  _Mandatory if keytab is enabled_.
 The path to the kaytab file, relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector-<version>`).

 - `authentication.gssapi.store.key.enable`

   _Optional_.
 Enable storage of the principal key.
+Can be one of the following:
+  - `true`
+  - `false`

+  Default value: `false`.

   Default value: `false`.